The Neural Coding Framework for Learning Generative Models

-From a neurobiological perspective, it is well-known that lateral synaptic connections often facilitate contextual processing \cite{cui2017sparseHTM} and offer a natural form of ``activity sharpening'' \cite{adesnik2010lateral}.
-We believe that this is an important structural prior that biases the GNCN towards acquiring more economical representations \cite{barlow1972single}, where progressively fewer neurons at layers progressively farther away from the input stimulus work to encode information (or are non-zero).
+From a neurobiological perspective, it is well-known that lateral synapses often facilitate contextual processing \cite{cui2017sparseHTM} and offer a natural form of ``activity sharpening'' \cite{adesnik2010lateral}.
+We believe that this is an important structural prior that biases the an NGC model like the GNCN-t2-L$\Sigma$ or GNCN-PDH towards acquiring more economical representations \cite{barlow1972single}, where progressively fewer neurons at layers progressively farther away from the input stimulus work to encode information (or are non-zero).
 Much like the more recent incarnations of spike-and-slab coding \cite{goodfellow2013spikeslab}, our form of structurally-enforced sparsity has a much stronger regularization effect on the model and ensures that the generative distribution of the neural activities is truly sparse.
-This is unlike more traditional approaches where sparsity is weakly enforced through the use of factorial kurtotic priors applied during inference \cite{olshausen1997sparse,rao1999predictive}.
+This is unlike more traditional approaches where sparsity is weakly enforced through the use of factorial kurtotic priors applied during inference \cite{olshausen1996emergence,rao1999predictive}.
 Our NGC frameowrk not only yields naturally sparse codes but also offers flexibility in exploring other types of lateral connectivity patterns beyond the choice made in this study.